 MetaVR VRSG Provides Visuals for JTAC Simulation

-MetaVR's Virtual Reality Scene Generator™ (VRSG™) is used in various configurations to simulate the functionality needed for joint terminal attack controller (JTAC) or forward air controller (FAC) warfighter training in close air support (CAS) exercises, ranging from desktop systems to dome systems.
+MetaVR's Virtual Reality Scene Generator™ (VRSG™) is used in various configurations to simulate the functionality needed for joint terminal attack controller (JTAC), forward air controller (FAC), and forward observer (FO) warfighter training in close air support (CAS) exercises, ranging from desktop systems to dome systems.

 The U.S. Navy is using MetaVR visuals in its Combined Arms Virtual Environment (CAVE) training dome and desktop systems.
 The CAVE training system provides an immersive, large field-of-view partial dome display for sea-and land-based Navy and U.S Marine Corps individual and team training in supporting arms and close air support.

 Designed and built by Battlespace Simulations (BSI), the CAVE is comprised of BSI MACE and MetaVR VRSG software in student desktop stations in a partial dome, an instructor/operator station, a role-player station, and a supporting arms station in an adjoining classroom.
 The CAVE systems are used for initial qualification and currency training for Naval Special Warfare, Naval Expeditionary Combat Command, and Marine Corps joint terminal attack controllers (JTACS) and joint fires observers (JFOs).